openlawteam/docs/docs/getting-started-overview/README.md

 ---
 meta:
   - name: description
-    content: [TODO update as necessary] We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
+    content: TODO update as necessary.
+We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
 ---

 # Overview of Rest API, JavaScript and Scala Library